ShawnMcCool/ultra-mock/README.md

 We would like to mock the following class with Ultra Mock.

-> The following example is done in PHP, but Ultra Mock supports any class-based language.
+> The following example is done in PHP, but Ultra Mock supports any class-based language : [Python](PYTHON.md), Java, C#, JavaScript, etc.

 ```PHP
 class Clock